 She will also cap her own total remuneration at 20 times that of her average employee – compared to an average multiple of 149 for FTSE 100 chief execs.
-That’s likely to generate a more hefty salary at a law firm than it would at a supermarket of course, but it's nonethless a bold step.
+That’s likely to generate a more hefty salary at a professional services firm than it would at a supermarket of course, but it's nonethless a bold step.

 Romanovitch’s desire for change goes way beyond pay though.
 She says she wants to allow some junior staff to attend board meetings, boost diversity and modernise views on flexible working and social media.